The Sprott MBA Internship

 The 16-week summer internship allows you to extend learning outside the classroom and apply knowledge in a business environment.
-Completion of the MBA internship program is mandatory for MBA students who have less than two years of professional work experience upon entry into the program*.
+MBA candidates who have more than two years of professional employment experience may apply for exemption from the internship.*

 *Professional experience is defined as having held a managerial position, having a professional designation, or positions which include responsibility for communicating, leading/motivating, planning, organizing, decision making, and delivering/presenting results.

 How It Works

 - Students enroll in the MBA Internship course (BUSI 5999) as a full-time student in the summer term.